top of page

 Mathieu Chavaren, "Laisser Place"

-Exhibition Laisser Place is the fruit of the painter Mathieu Chavaren's residency with BOA Lab.
-Through objects called "laisser-places", he offers tools for (re)connection to the mysterious and sometimes abandoned territory to which art takes us.
-As part of the residency, Mathieu collaborated with the AWEED record label to produce an ambient track for the main artwork, “Élévation par la Musique”.
+"Laisser Place" resulted from painter Mathieu Chavaren's residency at BOA Lab.
+Through objects he calls "laisser-places" (placeholder objects), Chavaren offers tools for reconnection to the contemplative territory art opens.
+As part of the residency, he collaborated with AWEED record label to produce an ambient track for the main artwork, "Élévation par la Musique," integrating sound and visual practice.

 Mickael Doucet, "Entrevoir"